ericmj/workshop/lab5/README.md

 ### Lab instructions

-The `lab5` branch has a file `lib/lab5.ex` which contains an implementation of chat room with some stubbed out functions.
+The `lab5` directory has a file `lib/lab5.ex` which contains an implementation of chat room with some stubbed out functions.
 As usual, use that template to implement features in your chatroom until all of your tests pass.